Optional Practical Training

 Full-time OPT allows employment in excess of 20 hours per week.

 Part-time OPT is calculated at one half of the full-time rate.
 Thus, six months of part-time OPT is seen as 3 months of full-time OPT.

-- Students must have submitted their application prior to graduation.
+- Students must have submitted their application to USCIS no later than 60 days following their program end date.
 It must be received by USCIS by this date or it will be denied.

 - Students must complete their Practical Training within 14 months after graduation.

-- Students do not have to have a job offer to apply for Optional Practical Training.
+- Students do not need to have a job offer to apply for Optional Practical Training.

 - Students who have engaged in one year or more of full-time Curricular Practical Training (CPT) are ineligible for Optional Practical Training.